CNS

 Connection

-Spend evenings sharing stories, laughter, and delicious food with a supportive and inspiring WFPB community.
+Spend time sharing stories, laughter, and delicious food with a supportive and inspiring WFPB community.

-A 3000-acre preserve in Highland County, Ohio.
-The Highlands Nature Sanctuary is the oldest and largest preserve within the Arc of Appalachia Preserve System.
-The Incomparable Rocky Fork Gorge is the heart of the preserve with a 100-foot high steep-walled dolomite canyon and breathtaking rock formations, ancient white cedars, grottoes, springs, and stone arches.
-The Highlands Nature Sanctuary is known for its superb hiking trails, overnight nature retreats, a wealth of botanical diversity, and spectacular spring wildflower displays – some of the most stunning showcases in all of the Eastern United States.
+A 3,000-acre preserve in Highland County, Ohio, the Highlands Nature Sanctuary is the oldest and largest preserve within the Arc of Appalachia Preserve System.
+The incomparable Rocky Fork Gorge is the heart of the preserve, featuring a 100-foot-high steep-walled dolomite canyon and breathtaking rock formations, ancient white cedars, grottoes, springs, and stone arches.
+The Highlands Nature Sanctuary is known for its superb hiking trails, overnight nature retreats, wealth of botanical diversity, and spectacular spring wildflower displays—some of the most stunning showcases in all of the eastern United States.

 Highlands Nature Sanctuary lodge